edge360/grocery-digital-coupons/README.md

 4. Run the script with `python client.py shoprite`

 - *If on Linux, set the permissions of `chromedriver` to executable.*
-- *In Windows 10, use an Administrator Command Prompt to run scripts.*
+- *In Windows 10, use an Administrator Command Prompt to run scripts.
+First run `python3 setup.py`*

 ## Usage